Bethlehem: Christmas celebrations

 Christmas rites are held in Bethlehem on three different dates: December 25 is the traditional date by the Roman Catholic and Protestant denominations, but Greek, Coptic and Syrian Orthodox Christians celebrate Christmas on January 6 and Armenian Orthodox Christians on January 19.
 Most Christmas processions pass through Manger Square, the plaza outside the Basilica of the Nativity.
 Roman Catholic services take place in St. Catherine's Church and Protestants often hold services at Shepherds' Fields.

+In 2023 and 2024, celebrations were cancelled due to the Gaza war.
+They were restarted in 2025 after a peace deal was reached.

 Other religious festivals

 Bethlehem celebrates festivals related to saints and prophets associated with Palestinian folklore.
 One such festival is the annual Feast of Saint George (al-Khadr) on May 5–6.
 During the celebrations, Greek Orthodox Christians from the city march in procession to the nearby town of al-Khader to baptize newborns in the waters around the Monastery of St. George and sacrifice a sheep in ritual.
 The Feast of St. Elijah is commemorated by a procession to Mar Elias, a Greek Orthodox monastery north of Bethlehem.